Burn Ban Status

 Current Burn Ban Status

-This page is updated manually.
-Always verify current status through the official Tom Green County sources below before burning.
+Offical status can always be verified through the official Tom Green County sources below before burning.

 - Texas A&M Forest Service statewide map: tfsweb.tamu.edu/TexasBurnBans